 With the appropriate care, your teeth that have had endodontic treatment will last as long as other natural teeth.
 Yet, a tooth that has received treatment may fail to heal or pain may continue to exist.
 Sometimes, the pain may occur months or years after treatment.
-If so, Dr. Michelle Ellingsen, Dr. Hayley Denison or Dr. Elise Ellingsen may need to perform Endodontic Retreatment.
+If so, Dr. Elise Ellingsen or Dr. Hayley Denison may need to perform Endodontic Retreatment.

 Improper healing may be caused by: